DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 The `StartVoterRegistrationForm` component displays form fields for email and zip, and redirects a user directly to the RTV registration site upon submitting.
 It's currently hardcoded on the [OVRD alpha page](#alpha-page) and [Quiz Result page](#quiz-result-page).

-A `clicked_voter_registration_action` analytics event is fired when the user clicks on the CTA to continue their voter registration on the RTV registration site.
+A `clicked_voter_registration_action` analytics event is fired when the user submits the form to continue their voter registration on the RTV registration site.

 ## Online Drives